-Simply Helping provides a range of care services to our elderly population.
+Simply Helping provides a range of aged care services to our population.
 They include Companion Care, Gardening, Home Help, Home Maintenance, Personal Care, Respite Care and Transport/Escort to appointments.
 This suite of services can be found in detail under “Other Services” on the Navigation Bar.

 For your information, here is an overview on changes around government subsidised in-home care following the recently introduced aged care reforms.

 From 27 February, 2017, Age Care in Victoria reforms have been introduced which now gives you, the client, the choice of care and support within your home.
 Check with your local office for the rest of Australia.